Come take this giant leap with me

 - I Promised I Would Tell.
 In this powerful Holocaust memoir, Sonia Weitz tells her story through poetry and testimony.
 Her words give life to the millions of children, men and women who were murdered in Europe because they were Jews.
 The book is available for purchase or free download from Facing History and Ourselves' website.

 - Present Memories.
 Sonia Weitz is one of six survivors of the Holocaust profiled in this 55-minute film.
-A transcript of Sonia's clip is also available.

 Each individual who survived the Holocaust has a unique story based on his or her own set of circumstances.
 The following video clips introduce us to Sonia Weitz, a remarkable author, poet and survivor of the Holocaust.
 Thousands of Facing History and Ourselves teachers and students have had the honor of hearing Sonia's story.